dwachss/bililiteRange/docs/ex.md

 `returnValue` is necessary because event handlers may want to return `false` to prevent further handling, but `Promise.then` functions should return `undefined` to pass the result through unchanged.

+If `defaultaddress` is not set, then `'%%'` is used, meaning the entire selection, not the whole line.

 Note that `ex` acts on the *range*, independent of the actual selection, `executor` acts on the *selection*.